OpenNebula/docs/source/operation/users_groups_management/accounting.rst

      VID HOSTNAME        REAS     START_TIME       END_TIME MEMORY CPU NET_RX NET_TX
        3 host01          none 06/04 15:04:47              -     4G   2     0K   0.1K

-In case you use CSV output (``--csv``) you will het a header with the neame of each column and then the data.
+In case you use CSV output (``--csv``) you will het a header with the name of each column and then the data.
 For example:

 .. code::